rust-lang-ru/book/rustbook-en/nostarch/chapter21.md

 1. Create a proper HTTP response.
 1. Improve the throughput of our server with a thread pool.

+!hello from rust at *img/trpl21-01.png*

+Figure 21-1: Our final shared project

-Before we get started, we should mention two details: First, the method we’ll use won’t be the best way to build a web server with Rust.
-Community members have published a number of production-ready crates available on crates.io at *https://crates.io/* that provide more complete web server and thread pool implementations than we’ll build.
+Before we get started, we should mention two details.
+First, the method we’ll use won’t be the best way to build a web server with Rust.
+Community members have published a number of production-ready crates available at crates.io at *https://crates.io/* that provide more complete web server and thread pool implementations than we’ll build.
 However, our intention in this chapter is to help you learn, not to take the easy route.
 Because Rust is a systems